About 200 years ago, the people of Hartlepool, England hung a monkey… And they are proud of it.

 Monkey on the Stage

 Whether the Hartlepudlians actually hung a monkey as a French spy or not, the story is just as alive today as it ever was.
-Gyre and Gimble have created a new stage version of this story, called The Hartlepool Monkey, which will debut this month.
+Gyre and Gimble have created a stage version of this story, called The Hartlepool Monkey.
 They are the creators of the War Horse play, and the chimp in this new show will be a wooden puppet with lifelike movements similar to the horse puppet in War Horse.

 The Victorian Song that Started It All